ted92/bitcoin-mining-competition/README.md

 3) The public and private keys must be saved in the `vis/users/` directory.
 4) Verify that the `ADDRESS` constant is set to `129.242.22.15`, which is the server address.
-5) Before commencing the mining process, ensure that the user is registered with the server by invoking the command `python main.py -i u`.
+5) You can run the script `main.py` by running it from the `src/` directory.
+You can start running the command `python main.py -h`, to check all available commands.
 ### Get your Private/Public keys
 In this particular blockchain implementation, verification is carried out utilizing the `rsa` framework.
 It is required that